SiriHoyas/Cats-and-their-properties/README.md

 ## Description

-Cats and their properties is an informational site about cat breeds.
-The site is built up with The Cat API.
+_Cats and their properties_ is an informational site about cat breeds.
+The site content is fetched from The Cat API.
-This project was an exercise in using APIs and its documentation in my Javascript Course Exam.
+This project was an exercise in using APIs and their documentation in my Javascript Course Exam.
-For some fun I converted the cats ratings into emojis a dynamic way!
+For some fun I dynamically converted the cats' ratings into emojis!

 ## Built With

-You can list a the tech stack that you've used over here

 - [TheCatAPI](https://thecatapi.com)
 - Javascript